Matcha - Kiju no Mukashi

-Kiju no Mukashi is a vibrant, jewel toned matcha with a bright green powder and a warm toasted fragrance reminiscent of lightly grilled mochi, fresh mizuna and the clean sweetness of young greens.
-There is a gentle sharpness in the aroma — not spice, but the natural green lift you find in snow pea or crisp Japanese mustard leaves.
-The powder is fine, smooth and distinctly umami forward.
+The powder is a vibrant jewel-toned green, fine and smooth with a warm toasted fragrance reminiscent of lightly grilled mochi, fresh mizuna and the clean sweetness of young greens.
+A gentle green lift in the aroma recalls snow pea and crisp Japanese mustard leaves.
+The character is distinctly umami forward yet bright.

 Whisked as usucha, it shows beautiful clarity for a deeper matcha.
-The first sip opens with a gentle savoury note before moving into balanced sweetness and soft floral tones.
-The floral character is subtle and refined, similar to young sakura leaf or pea blossom.
-Full bodied yet bright, it carries a refreshing vegetal depth that lingers smoothly on the palate.
-The umami is present but never intrusive, giving the overall profile an elegant sweetness and a composed green finish.
+The first sip opens with a gentle savoury note before moving into balanced sweetness and soft floral tones, reminiscent of young sakura leaf or pea blossom.
+Full bodied yet bright, it carries refreshing vegetal depth that lingers smoothly on the palate.
+The umami is present but never intrusive, giving the profile an elegant sweetness and composed green finish.

-As okōicha, Kiju no Mukashi becomes dense, smooth and delightfully rich.
-The sweetness concentrates into a syrupy green depth, with the toasted mochi warmth becoming more pronounced.
-The floral notes, sweetness and rich vegetal character deepens into steamed young greens.
-The result is a velvety, full-bodied thick tea that remains clear, bright, sweet and remarkably well-balanced for its weight.
+Prepared as okōicha, Kijū no Mukashi becomes dense, smooth and richly layered.
+The sweetness concentrates into syrupy green depth, with toasted mochi warmth more pronounced.
+Floral tones and rich vegetal character deepen into steamed young greens.
+The result is a velvety, full-bodied thick tea that remains clear, bright and remarkably well balanced for its weight.

-With milk, Kiju no Mukashi remains vegetal forward and balanced.
-A classic ceremonial-grade latte flavour emerges, where the natural sweetness and green tones continue to shine without heaviness.
+With milk, Kijū no Mukashi maintains structure and depth.
+It tolerates a fuller milk ratio than lighter blends, delivering a classic ceremonial-grade latte profile where natural sweetness and green tones remain present without heaviness.

 AOI Seicha originates from Nishio in Aichi prefecture, a region with more than 800 years of matcha history dating back to the 13th century.
 Its emblem, the hollyhock crest, is linked to the Honda family, a samurai clan that rose to prominence during the Sengoku and Edo periods and shares lineage with the Tokugawa Shogunate crest.